New and Returning Organization Treasurers:

 - Other costs incurred related to the conduct of games of chance.

-- Verification and itemization of amounts distributed for public interest.
+- Verification and itemization of amounts distributed for the public interest.

 All records related to a small game of chance must be retained for two years by the sponsoring organization.
 Records must include the following: